dYdX - Project Breakdown | Revelo Intel

 Another notable feature is that there are no trading gas fees.
 The customizability of the Cosmos SDK makes it possible to develop these characteristics to suit the exact needs of the network.
 As a result, traders don’t pay gas fees to trade, but rather only pay fees based on the trades they execute, similar to dYdX v3 and centralized exchanges.
 These fees accrue value to validators and their stakers.

-At the technical level, the dYdX Chain will be built on the Cosmos SDK, which provides a framework for developing scalable and interoperable blockchains.
+At the technical level, the dYdX Chain is built on the Cosmos SDK, which provides a framework for developing scalable and interoperable blockchains.
 The node software is written in Go and compiles into a single binary.
-To ensure consensus and network security, v4 will utilize the CometBFT Proof-of-Stake (PoS) consensus protocol.
+To ensure consensus and network security, v4 utilizes the CometBFT Proof-of-Stake (PoS) consensus protocol.
 PoS consensus allows validators to participate in block production and secure the network based on the number of tokens they hold and “stake” as collateral.

-Note that once dYdX v4 is launched, all previous versions will be deprecated.
+Note that at the launch of dYdX v4, all previous versions were deprecated.

 System Architecture